H&M launches its first collection made entirely out of sustainable materials, with many more sustainable initiatives will follow.

-Garment collecting is introduced worldwide in 2013.
-Since the start, more than 50,000 tonnes of old textiles have been brought by customers into the H&M stores for reuse and recycling.
-Long live fashion!
+Garment collecting is introduced in H&M stores worldwide.
+Since then, thousands of tons of old textiles have been collected for reuse and recycling.

-The rapid expansion continues: there are now H&M stores in Europe, North America, Asia, the Middle East, Africa, South America, and Australia.
+H&M’s rapid expansion continues and there are now stores in Europe, North America, Asia, the Middle East, Africa, South America and Australia.

-The new brand ARKET is created as a modern-day market offering a broad yet selected range of essentials for men, women and children, and a smaller assortment for the home.
-Launched in 2017, ARKET has its roots in the functional and timeless design of the Nordic tradition.
-The first store opens on Regent Street in London as well as online at arket.com in 18 European markets.
+The new brand ARKET, created as a modern-day market offering a broad yet selected range of functional and timeless essentials, opens its first physical store on Regent Street in London, and online in 18 European markets.

-In 2019, H&M became the first big fashion brand in the world to provide detailed information about the factory and material for individual garments in-store and online.
+H&M became the first big fashion brand in the world to provide detailed information on product level about materials and the supply chain.

-H&M Group increased its ownership in Sellpy, an e-commerce platform for second-hand where the H&M group is now the main owner.
+H&M Group increased its ownership in Sellpy, an e-commerce platform for second-hand items.
+H&M Group is now the main owner.

 Treadler is launched, offering services from H&M Group’s world-leading supply chain.
-This will enable more rapid transformation to a more sustainable textile industry while adding a further long-term line of growth to the group.
+Treadler will enable a more rapid transformation to a more sustainable textile industry while adding a further long-term line of growth to the group.